Abstract

 4. Here are some tips if you have problems creating a seismogram.

 1. Data may not be available for all stations at all times, which means that sometimes you may end up with an error message instead of the seismogram you were looking for.
 If you see an error message like: "Cannot create seismogram -- apparently there is no data.", try using another station.
-If that doesn't work, try selecting a different earthquake to study.
+If that does not work, try selecting a different earthquake to study.

 2. If you have a hard time seeing the individual traces in a plot, try decreasing the amplitude scaling by a factor 10.
 (You can also increase the number of pixels between adjacent output traces, but this will increase the vertical size of the plot.)